What is Extra Virgin Olive Oil (EVOO)?

 What is the Shelf Life of The Olive Tap Extra Virgin Olive Oils and Balsamic Vinegars?

 For absolute best flavor, our oils should be used within 1 year of purchase.
 They may last longer than 1 year, but the flavor may be diminished.
-For Balsamic Vinegars, most producers recommend use within 2-5 years.
+For Balsamic Vinegars, most producers recommend to use flavored vinegars within 2 years.
 Again, over time the flavors may diminish, but the vinegar itself will remain good even after this time frame.

 Can I infuse this oil with fresh herbs?